 1. High water usage

 Each time you get your water bill, check to see if the amount of water your household used during the previous months is consistent with other months.
 You may notice some fluctuations, but the amount should remain consistent.
-If you see a large increase in usage that you can’t account for, it often means there’s a hidden leak in the house—and a slab leak is a strong possibility.
+If you see a large increase in usage that you can’t account for, it often means there’s a hidden leak in the house—and water leaks, including slab leaks, are a strong possibility.
+A pinhole leak can develop in copper water lines connected to plumbing systems beneath slab foundations due to factors like earthquakes, soil erosion, and natural vibrations.

 2. Unusual behavior from the water heater

 Around 80% of slab leaks occur in the hot water lines.
+Replacing a fill valve on a toilet is a common task for homeowners, but more complex issues like slab leaks require professional attention.
 Leaks in the hot water lines will often lead to the water heater behaving strangely, such as turning on more frequently when there isn’t a recent demand for hot water.
-When this starts to occur, you’ll either need plumbers to look into the water heater or check for slab leaks.
+When this starts to occur, you’ll either need plumbers to look into the water heater or check for slab leaks in the water pipes.

 3. Warm spots on the floor

 Feeling warmth under your feet might be nice on a colder day, but this isn’t something you want to simply happen out of nowhere.
-This is a warning that there’s water leaking from below the floor, and that probably means a slab leak.
+This is a warning that there’s water leaking from below the floor, possibly due to shifting soil causing damage to the pipes, and that probably means a slab leak.

 4. Appearance of mold and mildew

 Mold and mildew grow in damp environments, and slab leaks create the right damp conditions for both to begin growing in your house.
+Identifying and fixing leaks in oil pipelines and tanks is equally important to prevent similar issues and ensure safety and compliance.
 If you detect a moldy odor or find mold and mildew growing in a place where you wouldn’t expect them, you may have a slab leak.

 5. Sound of running water

 You can’t fix a slab leak on your own!
-You can depend on our plumbers to locate any slab leak using the best precision equipment and methods, and then we’ll take care of the job of repairing it in the least intrusive manner possible.
+You can depend on our company to locate any slab leak using the best precision equipment and methods, and then we’ll take care of the job of repairing it in the least intrusive manner possible.
+For an accurate diagnosis of hidden pipe damage, we may also recommend video pipe inspection to clearly identify the problem and avoid unnecessary disruption to your property.

 For Red Carpet Service Every Time, Contact General Plumbing and Air Conditioning in Lake Worth, FL.